-Cuba’s children political prisoners: 5 keys to understand their situation
+Cuba’s children political prisoners: Five keys to understand what's happening

 Ayúdanos a mostrar la represión pic.twitter.com/bspAwn4htr

-5. Defense of minors
+Defense for the minors

-While the lawyers insist that the minors acted using their right to legitimate defense against the violence exerted by state agents, for now the expectations are not very positive.
+While the lawyers insist that the minors acted using their right to legitimate defense against the violence exerted by state authorities, the outlook is not great at the moment.

-They question not only the severity of the sentences and the conditions in which the arrests and trials have been carried out, but also the inadequacy of prisons or re-education centers to adequately deal with these young people, some of whom they remain forever under the shadow of the prison.
+They question not only the severity of the sentences and the conditions in which the arrests and trials have been carried out, but also the inadequacy of prisons and re-education centers to adequately treat the young people, some who will remain forever under the shadow of prison.

 LEAVE A COMMENT: